Dogacel/Kalas-Iris/Manual.md

 ### Installing the APK

+Head over to [http://kalas-iris.com/app.apk](http://kalas-iris.com/app.apk) to download the APK for your device.

 ### Taking and Editing a Photo

 <div style="text-align:center">
 <img src="docs/imgs/manual/app_camera.png" width="300px" style="width:300px; margin-right:100px"/>
 <img src="docs/imgs/manual/app_crop.png" width="300px" style="width:300px;"/>
 </div>

+Once you open the app, you will be welcomed with a camera view.

+1. Select whether you want to use the front-facing camera or the back-facing camera.

+2. Click the camera icon to take a picture.
+Taking a picture will automatically forward you to the cropping view.

+3. You can see the last taken picture under this gallery view.
+Click on the picture to show image gallery view.

+After you take a picture, you will see an image editor.

+1. You can select the aspect ratio, cropped area and rotation using the tools provided on the bottom bar.

+2. Click on the approval icon to continue with the cropped image.

+3. Click on the cancel icon to use the uncropped image.

 ### Using the Annotation Service